Semrush helps you:

 But that’s not the only reason that landing pages convert super well.

-They also convert because you can target them for a specific group, type of customer or offer.
+They also convert because you can target them for a specific group, type of potential customer, or offer.

 In fact, HubSpot found that more landing pages=more total sitewide conversions.